Historic Royal Palaces Research Institute

-Our vision is to bring to life our palaces, their collections, landscapes and communities by exploring new perspectives and techniques and the developing innovative engagement methodologies.
+We are an Independent Research Organisation and our aim is to present the history of the palaces in a transparent, balanced and inclusive way, always informed by rigorous research.
+We look to bring to life our palaces, their collections, landscapes and communities by exploring new perspectives and techniques and developing innovative engagement methodologies.

 We have developed a number of priority research areas to support our work as an Independent Research Organisation and our collaborative research partnerships: